Moana (character): Moana 2 (2024)

 In December 2020, it was announced that Moana would have a self-titled spin-off animated television series debuting on Disney+ in 2023.
 The show was later redeveloped into a feature film sequel, set for release in November 2024.

 3 years after she returned Te Fiti's heart, Moana is now on the search for other people besides her island.
 She also has a younger sister named Simea who she adores.
 A visit from her ancestors tells her she must break the curse imposed by the power hungry god Nalo by bringing the island of Motufetu to reconnect the people.
 Due to the danger of the trip Moana recruits a crew to aid her.
 The craftswoman Loto, experienced elder farmer Kele, and historian and fanboy Moni.
 She desires to get Maui's aid but does not know how to call him.

-Moana and her crew are attacked once again by the Kakamora, but soon learn they want what they do as well, leading to the Kakamora giving them a weapon to aid them, as well as the aid of a skilled coconut warrior Kotu.
-Moana is separated from her group and meets Matangi, a goddess who is the unwilling companion of Nalo.
-Matangi aids Moana as Nalo being defeated means she can be free from the clam she is in.
-She reveals she has Maui and had him here to assure her and Moana would reunite, before sending them to where they have to go.
+Moana and her crew are attacked again by the Kakamora, but soon realize that the Kakamora seek the same goal they do.
+The Kakamora provide them with a weapon and assign a skilled coconut warrior, Kotu, to assist them.
+During the encounter, Moana becomes separated from her group and meets Matangi, a goddess who serves unwillingly as a companion to Nalo.
+Matangi agrees to help Moana, explaining that Nalo's defeat would free her from her confinement within a clam.
+She reveals that she has been holding Maui and brought him there to ensure that he and Moana would reunite, before sending them onward to their destination.

 Nalo's sea monsters turn out to be almost too much for the crew and Moni almost dies.
 Moana is devastated and loses faith in herself, but Maui manages to inspire her.
 Together the crew face Nalo with the humans distracting Nalo so that Maui can raise the island.
 The plan goes astray so Moana dives in and successfully touches the sunken island, breaking the curse.
 However a lightning strike from Nalo kills her just after she succeeds.
 Maui and the ancestors (including her grandmother) revive Moana and turn her into a demigoddess herself.
 Maui raises the island and they finally meet other groups of people.
 Afterwards, the crew travels to explore the free ocean.
 Unknown to her, Nalo has captured Matangi and is planning his revenge against Moana, with Tamatoa offering to aid him on it.